 As the frost melts into water, the water is channeled into a drain tube that leads to a drain pan in the bottom of the refrigerator.
 There the water evaporates from heat.
 But if the drain in the freezer becomes clogged, the water will simply run over and wind up dripping into the refrigerator below.
 Eventually it makes its way to the bottom.

-If the warmer air from outside is allowed to enter the refrigerator consistently, the walls can begin to experience condensation.
-The moisture eventually develops droplets and runs down the walls, pooling at the bottom of the unit.
+If the warmer air from outside is allowed to enter the cool refrigerator consistently, the resulting moisture inside refrigerators can cause condensation on the walls.
+This moisture eventually develops droplets and runs down the walls, pooling at the bottom of the unit.
 Replacing the worn gaskets is the only solution to this problem.

 If your refrigerator has a water dispenser built into the door, then it's possible that accumulating water could result from a leak in the dispenser system.
-The water dispenser could have a bad hose connection or the tubes that carry the water through the refrigerator for chilling could be leaking and dripping into the main compartment.
+The water dispenser could have a bad hose connection, or the tubes that carry the water through the refrigerator for chilling could be leaking and dripping into the main compartment.
 This may be an obvious leak or one that requires taking the panels off the refrigerator to locate.
 If you can't see the problem yourself, consult a professional appliance repairman.